-Some colleges limit the purchase of a computer to just once during the educational program unless there are extenuating circumstances (e.g., theft, destroyed in a natural disaster, etc.).
-Many colleges will want to see a paid invoice for the purchase of a computer before they will add the cost of a computer to the student's cost of attendance.
-Colleges may allow an adjustment to the cost of attendance to cover the cost of required software, including operating system updates.
+Some colleges limit the purchase of a computer to just once during your educational program, unless there are extenuating circumstances (for example: theft, destroyed in a natural disaster, etc.).
+Many colleges will want to see a paid invoice for the purchase of a computer before they will add the expense to your cost of attendance.
+Colleges may increase the cost of attendance to cover the cost of required software, including operating system updates.

-While a required health fee may be included in the cost of attendance, it is unclear whether health insurance can be included in the cost of attendance.
-Some colleges will include the cost of student health insurance in the cost of attendance, if required by the school.
+Your school might include a required health fee in the cost of attendance.
+It may not be clear if health insurance can be included in the cost of attendance.
+The cost of attendance for some colleges will include the cost of student health insurance, if it’s required by the school.
 Others do not.
-Students should also ask about whether the cost of attendance may include ongoing medical expenses, such as expensive prescriptions.
+You should also ask your school if the cost of attendance can include ongoing medical expenses, such as expensive prescriptions.

 Copyright © 2016 by Edvisors.com.
 All rights reserved.